grycap/ec3/doc/source/templates.rst

 ^^^^^^^^^^^^^^^^^^^^

 There are also other special features related with EC3.
-These features enable to customize the behaviour of EC3 with this kind of instances:
+These features enable to customize the behaviour of EC3:

 ``ec3_max_instances = <integer value>``
-   Set maximum number of nodes with this system configuration; a negative value is like no constrain.
+   Set maximum number of nodes with this system configuration; a negative value means no constrain.
    The default value is -1.

 ``ec3_destroy_interval = <positive integer value>``
-   Some cloud providers pay a certain amount of time in advance, like AWS EC2.
-The node will be destroyed only when it is idle at the end of the interval expressed by this option in seconds.
+   Some cloud providers require paying in advance by the hour, like AWS.
+Therefore, the node will be destroyed only when it is idle and at the end of the interval expressed by this option (in seconds).
    The default value is 0.

 ``ec3_destroy_safe = <positive integer value>``
-   Set the seconds before the deadline set by ``ec3_destroy_interval`` that the node can be destroyed.
+   This value (in seconds) stands for a security margin to avoid incurring in a new charge for the next hour.
+   The instance will be destroyed (if idle) in up to (``ec3_destroy_interval`` - ``ec3_destroy_safe`) seconds.
    The default value is 0.

 ``ec3_if_fail = <string>``
-   Set the name of the next system configuration to try when the number of instances saturates.
+   Set the name of the next system configuration to try when no more instances can be allocated from a cloud provider.
+   Used for hybrid clusters.
    The default value is ''.

 System and network inheritance
 ------------------------------